 2. Remove the peppers from the oven and place them in a large bowl.
 Cover the bowl with plastic wrap and let the peppers steam until they are cool enough to handle (about 10 minutes).
 Peel the skin from the peppers, making sure to keep them whole, and set peppers aside.

-3. While the peppers are steaming, pulse the basil, garlic cloves, and 2 tbsp olive oil in a food processor until blended.
+3. While the peppers are steaming, pulse the basil, garlic cloves, and 2 tablespoon olive oil in a food processor until blended.
 Set aside.

 5. Transfer onions and eggplant to a cutting board, let cool, and coarsely chop mixture.

-6. Add 1/2 tbsp butter to skillet over medium-high heat and add Swiss chard.
+6. Add ½ tablespoon butter to skillet over medium-high heat and add Swiss chard.
 Cover the pan and let the chard wilt for approximately 1 minute.
 Transfer the cooked chard to a bowl.